mulesoft-consulting/example-office365-rest-api/README.md

 3. Save the changes
 4. Copy the client_id which we will need later.
 5. In **keys** section select duration 1 year and save the changes
-6. It will appear the client_secret similar to this: cO+J+a2CMv19VulYxOCRvaUktAwXzaIKEgdSgIcirKA=, copy it.
+6. It will appear the client_secret, copy it.

 ### Configure Mule project